pvanduy/The-road-to-chess-mastery/strategy/middle_game_strategies.md

 - Analyze games by grandmasters to learn how they approach the middle game.
 - Solve tactical puzzles to sharpen your calculation skills.
 - Practice creating and exploiting weaknesses in training games.

-By applying these strategies, you can dominate the middle game and set the stage for a successful endgame.